A day tour of the highlights of Lima, Peru, visiting Cathedrals, catacombs and the beach…

 The carriage was wonderful.
-We had assigned seats and the four us got to sit around a table in comparative luxury.
+We had assigned seats and the four of us got to sit around a table in comparative luxury.
 There were even two carriage staff.
-The carriage had a glass roof but at this early hour there was not much to see, and with the rain set in even if daylight had broken we would not have see much beyond the rain drenched streets of Cusco.
+The carriage had a glass roof but at this early hour there was not much to see, and with the rain set in even if daylight had broken, we would not have seen much beyond the rain-drenched streets of Cusco.

-The climb out of Cuzco was steep so the train had to make five switch backs to climb out of the valley but soon enough we were headed on our 4 hour journey into the mountains.
+The climb out of Cuzco was steep so the train had to make five switchbacks to climb out of the valley but soon enough we were headed on our 4-hour journey into the mountains.
 It was very cold and we gladly took the blankets offered out by the carriage staff.
 As dawn broke we got to see more of the largely agricultural lands of the valleys.
 Deeper into the mountain we moved into canyons overshadowed by vast mountains, the tops of them still hidden from view by the hanging clouds.
-As we approached journey’s end the clouds finally cleared and we were able to see to mountain tops dizzily high above our heads.
+As we approached the journey’s end the clouds finally cleared and we were able to see to mountain tops dizzily high above our heads.

 We descended from the train at the station in Agua Calientes, where we deposited our bags with the bell hop from our hotel and went off to find our guide, who was strangely enough called Darwin.
 He was dressed in bright yellow so finding him was not difficult and he lead us down through the artisan market to the bus stop.
 The buses took us on the 20 minute ride from the valley up to Machu Picchu itself.
 The route climbs 800 feet on a series of switch backs.
 Karen had her eyes closed for the most part during this journey as there are precipitous drops off the side of the not too wide road.
 We survived this ordeal and followed Darwin into the ruins.